 The old software discussed at the Acumatica Summit was not Acumatica’s, which was touted as the epitome of a cloud-based service by customers and partners.
 Those same customers and partners, however, were frustrated by Acumatica’s vision, because for many of them, the nirvana offered by a fully integrated cloud-based offering wasn’t something they could adopt in its totality.

-The problem is that many in Acumatica’s target audience, small and medium businesses, still find themselves shackled by 20th century practices codified in old software.
-That combination has stifled their ability to migrate to new platforms, leverage emerging technologies and innovate their business models.
+The problem is that many in Acumatica’s target audience, small and medium businesses, still find themselves shackled by 20th-century practices codified in old software.
+That combination has stifled their ability to migrate to new platforms, leverage emerging technologies, and innovate their business models.

 It isn’t that the old software installed in these organizations is just a general ledger with accounts payable—migrations from those applications are common.
 But often, these firms have licensed, or developed on their own, very specific software that is, or was, unique to their business or industry.
 Today, their vertical may have spawned independent software vendors (ISVs), or they may now realize they didn’t need to be as unique as once believed.
 Regardless of their history, the cost of migrating is often viewed as too high because of the perceived interruptions generated by change, and the investment required to mitigate those interruptions.
 In other words, they don’t have enough staff to keep the business running and change it at the same time.

 In many cases, the legacy software vendors still sell the same software, albeit with new versions, but lacking in a modern architecture, which makes it difficult to offer integration with emerging platforms beyond file transfers.
-The miracle and malleability sold by the software industry has locked in these businesses, and the business models of the old school vendors offer little chance for escape.
+The miracle and malleability sold by the software industry locked in these businesses and the business models of the old school vendors offer little chance for escape.

 So for many small and medium businesses, the vision of a highly efficient organization run atop a single software platform that orchestrates all of their business activity remains more science fiction than reality.
 The vision, and the stories from emerging companies who were quickly able to leverage the new model, make their reality even more frustrating.

 A Director of Information Systems from a major education professional association said that while an ERP system might be able to handle most of their business, many intangibles remained to impede the modernization of their software, including long-term employees holding on to established processes, and the fear of many in senior leadership positions of losing relationships and credibility as person-to-person activity became automated.
-Handling the mundane day-to-day interactions creates a touch point that disappears with self-service and automation.
+Handling the mundane day-to-day interactions creates a touchpoint that disappears with self-service and automation.
 It doesn’t help that the vertical side of the business remains locked in a legacy system that doesn’t integrate with the ERP, an application that requires extracts and batch processing for synchronization.
 Reliance of legacy applications and their supporting processes shore-up arguments made by stalwarts of the status quo.
 Because of this, people, rather than technology, remain the bridge between information in the various systems.

 Holding on to the past keeps the future at bay

 The CEO of a pewter manufacturer and retailer said: “We have no money to invest in systems.”
 They had hardware that was too old to run new software, and software too old to run on modern hardware.
 Their IT staff person is also the head of human resources and finance.
 For those who live in the world of small scale manufacturing, existential threats are often as simple as a software supplier no longer offering maintenance.
 That reality forced them to migrate to a new ERP system.
-They selected portions of Acumatica’s ERP to run on-premise rather adopting the cloud because in their rural setting network speeds are unreliable, and Winter storms often disrupt service.
+They selected portions of Acumatica’s ERP to run on-premise rather than adopting the cloud because in their rural setting network speeds are unreliable, and Winter storms often disrupt service.
 Despite the success of a relatively paperless 2015 holiday season, they still coach people every day that it is OK to give up the paper copy of an order.

 These are just a few examples of how small and medium-sized businesses still struggle in their journey to the 21st Century.
 20th Century software has riveted them to a business model that is no longer optimal.
-Between processes locked into code and long-term employees holding on tight to old methods, businesses struggle to reoriente themselves to a consumer and business-to-business climate where speed and scale increasingly equal relevance.
+Between processes locked into code and long-term employees holding on tight to old methods, businesses struggle to reorient themselves to a consumer and business-to-business climate where speed and scale increasingly equal relevance.